w-pay/sdk-wpay-jvm/README.md

 ## Adding a new variant

-1. Add the Open API generator library name to the root `libraries` array.
+1. Add the Open API generator details to the root `sdks` dictionary.
 A new task will be added to the "SDK Generators" task group.
 2. Run the generation task
-3. Add the project to the `settings.gradle` so that the top level build can "load" the project
+3. For Java/Gradle projects, add the project to the `settings.gradle` so that the top level build can "load" the project
 4. Run tasks to build, test, etc
 5. Commit the new SDK variant.